Said307/meter-reading/README.md

 # meter-reading

-This is a script exercise using the argparse module from Python 3
+This is a command utility using the argparse module from Python 3